jac459/reason-mpk-mini-mk3/README.md

 This is a fork of the excellent work of philoSurfer.
 ##### Intent is to :
-###### increase the number of controls per synths using groups ===> Use the drumpad to change the group you control, allowing to control 64 elements in the synth with the 8 knobs of the mk3 (ex: pad1 to control the Engine 1 of Scenic, pad2 for Engine 2, pad3 Filter 1, etc...)
+###### increase the number of controls per synths using groups ===> Use the drumpad to change the group you control, allowing to control 64 to 80 elements in the synth with the 8 knobs of the mk3 (ex: pad1 to control the Engine 1 of Scenic, pad2 for Engine 2, pad3 Filter 1, etc...)

 So far the following Synths have rich controls:
 ### Reason: Europa, Thor, Subtractor, Malstrom, Algoritm, Parsec(1&2), Scenic and Friktion